cern-it-efp/EOSC-Testsuite/docs/run.rst

     For the other clusters, the number of nodes created would still be the one the user specified on the tests catalog YAML file.

 --publish
     Upload results to CERN's S3.
-More information can be found here.
+More information can be found |results_rst|.

+.. |results_rst| raw:: html

+  <a href="https://eosc-testsuite.readthedocs.io/en/latest/results.html" target="_blank">here</a>

+.. --retry
+..
+In case of errors on the first run, use this option for retrying.
+This will make the test-suite try and reuse already provisioned infrastructure.
+Not valid for the first run, use only when VMs were provisioned but kubernetes bootstrapping failed.

 Other commands